jhorey/ferry/docs/sources/install.rst

 Install
 =======

-Ferry is written in Python and available via ``pip``, but before we can run some applications, we'll need to install a few prerequisites.
-First you'll need to install Docker.
+There are two ways to install Ferry.
+The first via `pip` will install Ferry in your local environment.
+The second is via Docker-in-Docker, in which
+Ferry will install and run itself in a self-enclosed Docker container.
+This method is described :ref:`here <alternative>`.

+If you choose to install via ``pip`` you want to make sure that you're running Python2 (Python3 is currently not supported).
+Then we'll need to install Docker.
 If you're running the latest version of Ubuntu, it's fairly straightforward.

 .. code-block:: bash